You can do more than volunteer. You can help rewrite a story.

 You can walk across the famous suspended bridges in Kakum National Park, try your hand at pounding fufu, shop in bustling markets and visit a monkey sanctuary.

-10 hours of pre-departure training on topics including: cross-cultural communication,
+Pre-departure training on topics including: cross-cultural communication,

-anti-oppression and conscious storytelling
+anti-oppression and socially conscious storytelling

 A custom placement with a local storyteller

-Food: 2 meals per day
+Two meals per day

 24/7 support from a trip leader